To recite the Rosary is nothing other than to contemplate the face of Christ with Mary.

 Listen to the Rosary or Use Video as a Guided Meditation:

-• The Joyful Mysteries – Mondays and Saturdays, The Sundays of Advent, and the Sundays from Epiphany until Lent
+• The Joyful Mysteries – Mondays and Saturdays, the Sundays during the Advent Season, Christmas Day, and the Sundays during the Christmas Season.

-• The Sorrowful Mysteries – Tuesdays and Fridays throughout the year, and daily from Ash Wednesday until Easter Sunday
+• The Sorrowful Mysteries – Tuesdays and Fridays, the Sundays during the Lenten Season, and daily during Holy Week.

-• The Glorious Mysteries – Wednesdays and the Sundays from Easter until Advent
+• The Glorious Mysteries – Wednesdays and Sundays, Easter Sunday, and the Sundays during the Easter Season.

 - Hold the crucifix and pray the Sign of the Cross and the Apostles’ Creed.